popzeka/nexus-utils/README.md

 *   **`BlockchainConnector`**: A reusable class responsible for establishing and maintaining a connection to a blockchain node via its RPC endpoint using the `web3.py` library.
 It handles connection checks and middleware injection (e.g., for PoA chains).
 *   **`StatusNotifier`**: A utility class for sending status updates to an external monitoring service or API.
 It uses the `requests` library to post JSON payloads, allowing for external logging and alerting on the relayer's health and actions.
 *   **`TransactionRelayer`**: This class encapsulates the logic for creating, signing, and broadcasting a transaction on the destination chain.
 It manages the relayer's nonce, calculates gas, and uses the private key to sign the transaction that will unlock/mint tokens for the user.
-*   **`BridgeEventListener`**: The main orchestrator.
+*   **`BridgeEventListener`**: The core orchestrator class.
 It initializes all other components, sets up an event filter on the source bridge contract, and runs an infinite loop to poll for new events.
 When an event is detected, it validates it, handles confirmation delays (to protect against block reorgs), and invokes the `TransactionRelayer` to perform the cross-chain action.

-## How it Works
+## How It Works

 1.  **Initialization**: The script starts by loading and validating configuration from the `.env` file.
 2.  **Connection**: It establishes connections to both the source and destination chain RPC nodes using the `BlockchainConnector`.